MBA After BCom

 Bachelor of Commerce or B.Com is one of the most popular and desirable undergraduate courses in commerce, and of the oldest undergraduate degrees that Indian colleges offer.
 Once you have completed your B.Com, you can either aim for further studies by pursuing an M.Com or go for a professional course like MBA if you are highly job-oriented.
 Indeed, there are a plethora of professions and graduate programs available to a B.Com graduate.
 In this article, we will focus our discussion on MBA after B.Com.

 After B.Com, can I do an MBA?
-If you have been plagued with questions regarding the utility of an MBA course after B.Com, this is the article for you.
+If you have been plagued with questions regarding the utility of an MBA after B.Com, this is the article for you.
 Multinational corporations and brands are taking over the business world.
 The business industry is faced with unprecedented challenges and issues that demand adequately motivated and skilled professionals; a Master’s degree in Business Administration or MBA equips a candidate with just the right knowledge to tackle these business challenges.

 While an MBA does not require any discipline-specific qualification, an MBA after B.Com (Hons) is an excellent choice for a B.Com graduate.
-Although there are several career avenues open to a B.Com fresher, why should one go for an MBA course after B.Com?
+Although there are several career avenues open to a B.Com fresher, why should one go for an MBA after B.Com?
 Let’s find out!

 B.Com versus MBA – The Curriculum

 A Bachelor of Commerce degree offers fundamental knowledge and understanding of subjects like economics, finance, marketing, business planning, accounting, and more.
-Being familiarised with the mentioned topics will subsequently qualify you for jobs in sectors like banking, insurance, advertising, law, accounting, etc. As a B.Com graduate, you can choose from an array of graduate program options, but why MBA after B.Com?
+Being familiar with the mentioned topics will subsequently qualify you for jobs in sectors like banking, insurance, advertising, law, accounting, etc. As a B.Com graduate, you can choose from an array of graduate program options, but why MBA after B.Com?
 Well, the prime reason is that an MBA curriculum is designed in such a way that a B.Com graduate can quickly grasp the topics taught in an MBA course.
 Whatever you learn, or have acquired as a part of your B.Com syllabus, will be further elaborated upon in an MBA for an in-depth understanding of the topics concerned.

 For comparison, we have provided a list below regarding the concepts taught in B.Com and various MBA specialisations that will make it clear why MBA after B.Com is the right choice.